Cfwang1337/thinkful_mvp/README.md

 Features include:

--Return 150 word summary of first five reports from each think tank -Get top word counts - top five for each think tank, each political orientation, and total
+-Get top word counts - top thirty nouns/verbs/concepts for each think tank, each political orientation, and total